 North Island- Summer (Jan -March): Boardies or 3/2 short arm/legs and 3/2 full suit for spring and autumn.
 Winter (June - Sept): A 3/2 will do in northland but the further south the colder it gets and you'll enjoy a 4×3 fullsuit.
 Plus hood, gloves and booties just in case.

 South Island- Summer: 3×2 fullsuit .
 Winter: 4×3 fullsuit plus hood, gloves and booties.

 Piha Beachstay has a variety of surfboards and wetsuits for hire to guests.
-Prices range from $25 - $35 and wetsuits are $5- $10.
-We have mini-mals, longboards and some shorter boards.
-Surfboards are also available for hire from the two Surf Shops in Piha: Piha Surf and The Lion Rock Surf Shop, see below...
+Prices are $25 and wetsuits are $10.
+We have mini-mals and longboards.
+Surfboards are also available for hire from the two Surf Shops in Piha: Piha Surf Shop and The Lion Rock Surf Shop, see below...

-There are several operators offering group lessons and private one-on-one surf lessons at Piha that charge approximately $80 per person including board and wetsuit.
+There are several operators offering group lessons and one-on-one surf lessons at Piha including surfboard and wetsuit hire.

-Piha Surf School – Phil Wallis - Piha individual surf lessons (Beginner to advanced and children)
+Piha Surf School – Phil Wallis - one-on-one and group Piha surf lessons (Beginner to advanced and children)

 Local Surf Shops:

 There are two local surf shops Piha Surf Shop and Lion Rock Surf Shop that both shape, rent and sell surfboards and accessories.

 Lion Rock Surf Shop: Ian "Ratso" Buchanen is a local surfer and shaper.
 They sell new and used surfboards, clothing, wetsuits, wax, legropes and have rental boards and wetsuits. $25 -$35 per day and wetsuits $10.
 Located next to the Piha General Store in the centre of town.
 Opening hours during summer 10am - 4pm daily.